 With so many different diets becoming popular only to disappear soon after, we can’t help but wonder: where do the dead diets go?
 Is there a heaven for diets?
-A hell for the bad ones?
-Or do they reincarnate over and over again, coming back as some new trendy and short-lasting diet?
+Hell for the bad ones?
+So, here we will tell you all about the birth and death of a diet.

 We all want an easy and quick-fix, a miracle diet that will make us live a long and healthy life, plus, make us feel fabulous, with plenty of energy, shiny hair and beautiful skin, right?
 No wonder there are so many different theories on what makes a perfect diet.